-The purpose of this guidance is to describe the decision making process used by DEC to classify telecommunication and information security goods, including radios, listed in the Defence and Strategic Goods List (DSGL).
+The purpose of this guidance is to describe the decision making process used by Defence Export Controls (DEC) to classify telecommunication and information security goods, including radios, listed in the Defence and Strategic Goods List (DSGL).

 The following definitions are given in the preface of the DSGL: